 A good part of what makes you successful as a Product Manager is your ability to keep track of your competitors.
-This is a common way to classify your competitors.
+However, not all of them fall in the same category.

 Direct: These competitors target the same customer group as your product.
 They solve the same problem and have a similar solution and pricing as your product.
 The customers have to make a decision on which one is better so your product needs to be competitive.

 Indirect: These competitors solve the same problem as your product but in a different way.
 They target a customer group that might overlap yours.
 Make sure you don’t loose too many customers to them.

 Potential: Potential competitors target a different problem but to the same customer group as your product.
 The customers have to compromise when choosing between you and them.
 Make sure they can’t do the switch too easy.